 There are so many mental health benefits of yoga.

-Recently, I had the opportunity to discuss the link between mental heath and yoga with numerous experts, among them psychologists, yoga teachers, therapists, researchers, and others.
+Recently, I had the opportunity to discuss the link between mental health and yoga with numerous experts, among them psychologists, yoga teachers, therapists, and researchers.

 Yoga helps with depression, too.

-Audrey Hope, D.D. [certified therapist] agrees: “It is important to get the body moving in order to relieve stress and anxiety and to create a state of inner peace.
-Yoga is a way to remove the outer world and all of its problems and to take a vacation into the vibration of hope and serenity.
+Audrey Hope, D.D. [certified therapist] agrees: “It is important to get the body moving to relieve stress and anxiety and to create a state of inner peace.
+Yoga is a way to remove the outer world and all of its problems and to take a vacation into the vibration of hope and serenity.”

 Yoga is a way to empty the stress of life and to practice living in a new reality of hope and peace.
 Find the right class, group or person to teach you a new way of living”